Bromheadia finlaysoniana: Taxonomy and naming

 The pale reed orchid was first formally described in 1833 by John Lindley who gave it the name Grammatophyllum finlaysonianum and published the description in his book The genera and species of Orchidaceous plants.
 In 1859, Friedrich Miquel changed the name to Bromheadia Finlaysoniana.
 The specific epithet (finlaysoniana) honours George Finlayson who collected the type specimen.

 Distribution and habitat

-Bromheadia finlaysoniana has a wide distribution that includes Myanmar, Thailand, Cambodia, Laos, Vietnam, the Malay Peninsula, Singapore, Sumatra, Borneo, Brunei, the Moluccas, New Guinea, the Cape York Peninsula in Queensland, the Anambas Islands and possibly the Philippines, although it's uncertain whether the specimens referred to the Philippines were actually collected there.
+Bromheadia finlaysoniana has a wide distribution that includes Myanmar, Thailand, Cambodia, Laos, Vietnam, the Malay Peninsula, Singapore, Sumatra, Borneo, Brunei, the Moluccas, New Guinea, the Cape York Peninsula in Queensland, Australia, the Anambas Islands and possibly the Philippines, although it's uncertain whether the specimens referred to the Philippines were actually collected there.
 It grows in wet areas, usually near streams, 0–200 metres altitude.
 In Queensland, B. finlaysoniana grows from the top of the Cape York Peninsula in the north to Hopevale in the south.

 A cDNA for the enzyme dihydroflavonol 4-reductase has been cloned from B. finlaysoniana.